 10 Best Part-Time Jobs in Kenya

-Each of these part-time jobs has been tested by me or someone I know personally, so you can trust us that they genuinely pay up.
+I or someone I know personally has tested each of these part-time jobs, so you can trust that they genuinely pay up.

 1. Transport Business

-It would be best if you had a smartphone, strong communication skills, and an app like Uber.
-Transport businesses are very in-demand because they help people get rid of their old junk quickly and easily – I’ve made almost 100K selling my old stuff on Instagram, Jiji, and Facebook groups.
+Having a smartphone, strong communication skills, and an app like Uber would be best.
+Transport businesses are in-demand because they help people get rid of their old junk quickly and easily – I’ve made almost 100K selling my old stuff on Instagram, Jiji, and Facebook groups.

 2. Selling Second-hand goods

-Selling second-hand goods is a popular side hustle for people with a lot of free time.
+Selling second-hand goods is a popular side hustle for people with much free time.

-To make big bucks with your used items, you need to find the right places to sell them – Instagram and Facebook groups are the best options.
+To make big bucks with your used items, you must find the right places to sell them – Instagram and Facebook groups are the best options.